lupyuen/pinephone-mir/README.md

 # pinephone-mir
-Experiments with Mir display server on PinePhone with UbuntuTouch
+Experiments with Wayland and Mir display server on PinePhone with Ubuntu Touch

 ## How to run `strace` on the `gtk` app